-One of the big worries borrowers have after a foreclosure is whether or not the lender is entitled to a deficiency judgment.
-If the property sells for less than is owed to the lender at the foreclosure sale, the difference between the sales price and the total debt is known as the deficiency.
-For example, if a homeowner owes $250,000 to the lender and the property sells at the foreclosure sale for only $200,000, the deficiency is $50,000.
+One of the big worries borrowers have after a foreclosure is whether the lender is entitled to a deficiency judgment.
+If the property sells at a foreclosure sale for less than the borrower's total debt, the difference between the sales price and the total debt is known as the "deficiency."
+For example, if a homeowner owes $350,000 to the lender and the property sells at the foreclosure sale for only $300,000, the deficiency is $50,000.

 Furthermore, even if the lender has the legal right to obtain a deficiency judgment, the amount of the judgment is limited to the lesser of:

 To obtain the deficiency judgment, the lender must apply to the court within three months of the judicial foreclosure sale and a fair value hearing will be conducted.
-Cal.
+(Cal.
 Code Civ.
-Proc. § 726(b).
+Proc. § 726(b)).

-California’s one action rule provides in part that "[t]here can be but one form of action for the recovery of any debt or the enforcement of any right secured by a mortgage upon real property”.
-Cal.
+California’s one action rule provides in part that "[t]here can be but one form of action for the recovery of any debt or the enforcement of any right secured by a mortgage upon real property."
+(Cal.
 Code Civ.
-Proc. § 726(a).
+Proc. § 726(a)).
 This means that the lender may choose to:

 Completing either one of these options constitutes one action.

 When junior lenders lose their security in the property due to the senior lienholder’s foreclosure, they are still are entitled to their one action.
-This means a junior lienholder (called a sold-out, or wiped-out, junior lienholder) can file a suit on the promissory note, which is unsecured following the foreclosure, to recover the remaining balance from a borrower, so long as the borrower is not protected by the anti-deficiency rules.
+This means a junior lienholder (called a "sold-out," or "wiped-out," junior lienholder) can file a suit on the promissory note, which is unsecured following the foreclosure, to recover the remaining balance from a borrower, so long as the borrower is not protected by the anti-deficiency rules.

-With such extensive statutory restrictions on deficiency judgments after foreclosure, you may wonder why a lender whose security is severely underwater (where the balance of the mortgage debt outweighs the value of the home) wouldn’t simply choose to sue the debtor personally based on the promissory note and forego foreclosure—especially in cases where the debtor has significant assets but has simply chosen to stop paying the debt because the house has become a bad investment.
+With such extensive statutory restrictions on deficiency judgments after foreclosure, you might wonder why a lender whose security is severely underwater (where the balance of the mortgage debt outweighs the value of the home) wouldn’t simply choose to sue the debtor personally based on the promissory note and forgo foreclosure—especially in cases where the debtor has significant assets but has simply chosen to stop paying the debt because the house has become a bad investment.
 Lenders can’t sue debtors personally for mortgage debts because California law requires lenders to first foreclose before attempting to sue the borrower personally to collect the debt.
-This is called the security-first rule.
+This is called the "security-first" rule.